 Consider the following tips before making your first feature film:

 4. Relationships accelerate your career: Go out of your way to create relationships with rich and successful people.
 You never know.
-The first millionaire I met was a local car dealer.
-My buddy Tom Malloy met his first film investor at a poker table.
+The first millionaire I met was at a charity event.
+My buddy Jason Brubaker met his first millionaire at a local car dealership.
 Expanding your network never hurts.
 But you must be willing to put yourself out there.